Specialist Family Mediation Solicitors

 Resolution (previously known as the Solicitors Family Law Association or SFLA), is an organisation of 6,500 family lawyers and other professional, who believe in a constructive, non-confrontational approach to resolving family law problems.

-Resolution has now created a new hybrid mediation model merging some elements from commercial and civil mediation with family mediation.
+Back in 2018, Resolution now created a new hybrid mediation model merging some elements from commercial and civil mediation with family mediation.

 Why use a Family Mediator?